How to fix a flat tubeless road bike tyre

 Before we start, we’ll assume that because you’re fixing a flat, you’re running undrilled tubeless-ready rims or have already sealed the rim with seal tape or a one-piece rubber seal.

 We will also assume that you’ve already got a valve fitted too.
+Otherwise, for replacement bike tyre valves, take a look at our solid range here.

 Fit the tyre